Epistemic Status: Likely

 The first step of my argument is noticing how we come to learn words.

 Disclaimer: I’m no neuro-linguist, or neurologist, or linguist.
-Full stop, I assume the process is something kinda/sorta like my crude descriptions.
-I’d love to learn that I’m wrong, since I’m fascinated with the brain, so correct me if you’re able.
+Full stop.
+I assume the process is something kinda/sorta like my crude descriptions.
+I’m not confident it is, and so I’d love to learn that I’m wrong.

 I digress.
-The ‘short of it’ is that as you learn a word, like dog, it’s associated brain-circuits (the sounds (or symbols) of ‘dog’) becomes so closely connected to its referent that only one pattern firing is enough to activate the other.
-So seeing a dog activates your ‘dog’ circuits, seeing ‘d’,’o’,’g’ or hearing /dôɡ/ activates your ‘seeing a dog’ circuits.
+The short of it is that as you learn a word, like dog, its associated brain-circuits (the sounds (or symbols) of ‘dog’) becomes so closely connected to its referent that only one pattern firing is enough to activate the other.
+So seeing a dog activates your ‘dog’ circuits, seeing ‘d’,’o’,’g’ together or hearing /dôɡ/ activates your ‘seeing a dog’ circuits.
 Like culturally inherited synesthesia.

-So, when someone is telling story that has something to do with dogs, e.g. “I saw a dog and ran like hell”, hearing the phonemes associated with ‘dog’ triggers your seeing-a-dog circuits and and that’s the origin of ‘mentally seeing a dog’ phenomena.
+So, when someone is telling story that has something to do with dogs, e.g. “I saw a dog and ran like heck”, hearing the phonemes associated with ‘dog’ triggers your seeing-a-dog circuits and that is the origin of ‘mentally seeing a dog’ phenomena.

 When thinking along those lines, it’s very tempting (and I tried at first) to just say “the brain triggers the seeing-a-dog circuits and …”. but then something in that clause stopped me dead in my tracks.
 The brain triggers the seeing-a-dog circuits?
-Something about the notion caught my attention.
+That pique my scepticism.

-It looks suspiciously like off-loading your agency to another part of the brain.
+It looks suspiciously like loading off agency to another part of the brain.
 Agency is located in the brain, full stop.
-It’s cause by something which is not, itself, an agent*.
+It’s caused by something which is not, itself, an agent*.
 So we can’t reject an explanation just because it doesn’t feel ‘agent’-y

 So something in the brain caused that mental image to appear, and it wasn’t ‘me’, because ‘me’ is my brain.